 I had lots of down time, spending days and nights in my bed, not even having a television to distract me.
 For a period of about three weeks, even holding a book to read in bed was more than my body could handle.

 I searched for some guided meditations, audios that I could download onto my phone or laptop.
 I made myself as comfortable as possible lying down, closed my eyes, and allowed someone’s soothing voice to take me to a blissful place in my mind.
 I gave myself permission to fall asleep, which happened more often than not.
 My body-mind-soul clearly needed it.
-If you have no experience with meditation, beginning with guided meditation is a gentle way to begin.
+If you have no experience with meditation, beginning with guided meditation is a gentle way to start.
 [There are audios and apps on iTunes, videos on YouTube; just Google “guided meditation” and you’ll have lots of choices.]

 Mostly though, I meditated without being guided by someone else’s voice.
 I’ve been meditating for years, so this was easy for me.
-When meditating on my own, I became aware of my breath, just allowing its natural rhythm, noticing my thoughts (if they happened to pop up, which they always did) and letting them go.
+When meditating on my own, I became aware of my breath, just allowing its natural rhythm, noticing my thoughts (if they happen to pop up, which they always do) and letting them go.
 Little by little, my breathing would dive deeper and happen at a more relaxed pace.
 The layers of worry/anxiety/fear would melt away, never completely gone, but certainly lighter.

 I would use the opportunity of relaxed mind and body to visualize my cancer, surrounded by white light, getting smaller and smaller.
 I would visualize my areas of pain which would start out as red and hot, slowly cooling down.
 Sometimes I even visualized myself in an igloo, or walk-in refrigerator, or under a cool waterfall.
-I swear to you: it helped.
+I swear to you; it helped.

 The beauty of meditation is that I could do it any time, any place.
 Not that I was getting around much!
 But I could close my eyes during radiation and meditate.
 I could close my eyes while sitting in a doctor’s waiting room, or a CT scan machine, or before getting my blood drawn (every week), or hooked up to chemo, and meditate.
 This helped me to relax and feel more positive about my experience.
 Who doesn’t want that?

 For me, medical marijuana was very effective for my nausea, which in my case was intense but gratefully didn’t last very long.
-My chemotherapy treatment – relative to other cancers – was short and sweet: two 4-day long rounds and that was it.
+My chemotherapy treatment – relative to other cancers – was short and sweet: two 4-day rounds and that was it.
 Most breast cancer patients, by contrast, have a very different relationship with chemotherapy; it can go on for months, and so can the nausea.
 The cannabis also helped with my appetite, which can become an issue if you are throwing up everything you eat or can’t even get yourself to take in tiny bits of food.
-This can lead to dangerous loss of nutrients and weight when your body is already struggling to fight an aggressive disease and heal from it.
+This can lead to dangerous loss of nutrients and weight when your body is already struggling to fight an aggressive disease.

 Cannabis – in any form: smoking, vaping, eating or ingesting – can definitely keep that nausea at bay.
 In my case, this was helpful, because the nausea medications recommended by my docs were all constipating.
 The cannabis was not.
 I experimented with “edibles” (anything you can eat or ingest that is infused with cannabis) because I didn’t want to smoke or vape.
 I looked for the lowest THC content.
 THC is the psychoactive ingredient of the plant that gets you “high.”
 Unfortunately, when I get “high”, it’s more like a feeling of anxiety and even paranoia…not exactly what I was aiming for.
 I looked for a high CBD content, the part of the plant that offers the medicinal properties I wanted.